 - Following your dentist's instructions for home care can help speed up the healing process.
 This includes controlling bleeding, avoiding intense exercise, taking prescribed medications, and avoiding alcohol and smoking.

 - It is important to contact your dentist if excessive bleeding continues for more than 48 hours.
-Contact your doctor if the swelling doesn't go down even after a few days too.
+Contact your doctor if the swelling does not subside even after a few days.

-When dental urgency strikes, we're here to provide relief.
+When dental urgency strikes, we are here to provide relief.
 Use Authority Dental to find emergency dental near you.
-It is an easy, quick, and reliable option.
+It is a quick, easy, and reliable option.

 How can you make your tooth extraction heal faster?
 Here's everything you need to know.